 Best for plank sizes.

-Let's begin on the right foot: wide-plank flooring, despite the brand, will always be more expensive than ordinary 3 1/4" solid wood floor.
+Wide-plank flooring, despite the brand, will always be more expensive than ordinary 3 1/4" solid wood floor.
 It is more difficult to mill because premium center-cut sections are needed.
-As Dan McMillan of Carlisle tells us, "Cheap wood flooring is cut from every part of the tree, with lengths ranging from one foot to six feet."
+As Dan McMillan of Carlisle tells us:

 03 of 05